ufora/ufora/github-pages/tutorials/basic-execution.md

 ---
 layout: main
 title: Running python code
-tagline: How to use ufora.remote to execute code
+tagline: How to use ufora.remotely to execute code
 ---

 ## Connecting to a cluster